nahkd123/inkingcraft/README.md

 1. Handle filtered packets through `TabletPacketsCallback` (still call callbacks in input thread).
 1. Handle packets in your GUI widget (by implementing `TabletElement` interface).
 Contains both sync and async methods.
 1. Read the current pointer position in `InkingInputManager` (contains pointer's last received packet).
-1. Register your callback directly to `Tablet` from `Inking`, which also call your callback in input thread.
+1. Register your callback directly to `Tablet` from `Inking`, which also call your callback from input thread.

 ## License
 MIT license.